Get Off the Couch

 It was an all-of-body experience.
-Some players would being with a small jog on the spot as her character approached the line, before pulling her arm back, releasing it forward at pace, ensuring her wrist was level while the other arm balanced her style.
+Some players would do a small jog on the spot as their character approached the line, before pulling their arms back, releasing it forward at pace, ensuring their wrist was level while the other arm balanced their style.

 Some would even finish with a follow-through motion as the ball was launched, awaiting to see how many pins were scattered.